 For anyone who missed the recent CNBC special on Warren Buffett and would like to check it out, you'll be pleased to know that it's been added to YouTube.
 You may now watch and drink in his celebrated glory.
 I would describe the coverage as fawning, but that seems to be par for the course at this point.
 So enjoy!
 Warren Buffett: The Billionaire Next Door .
 Thanks to VC Confidential for the heads up on that one, missed it the first time around.
 Update : I would also recommend the Charlie Rose special, "Warren Buffett: The Man" , which can be seen at Google Video and is excellent.
 Also in this series, "Warren Buffett: The Business" , and "Warren Buffett: The Gift" .
 Enjoy.

 Readers, you've probably seen many recent articles outlining the global shift towards urban development and settlement.
 Well, here's one more for you that's worth checking out.
 Worthwhile because it examines the problems of our modern cities at a time when planners are envisioning the next wave of of mega and "hyper" cities.
 Allister Doyle reports for Reuters : With the world poised to enter an urban age when more people will live in cities than in the countryside, Josiah Tobiko sees no need to move from his cow dung-covered hut in rural Kenya.
 "You can choose city life with televisions and mobile phones but I prefer living here," said Tobiko, a Maasai teacher who lives in a settlement of 125 cattle and goat herders with no electricity or piped water at the foot of Mount Kilimanjaro.
 Tobiko, 35, moved into a new one-storey home this year -- made of tree branches tied with sisal and coated with about six inches (15 cms) of cow dung and mud.
-Here
+Here in Ambose

 Rock and roll, kids.
 Towers of London - "How Rude She Was" .
 Rockaway - "Somebody's Watching Me" .
 The Cure - "In Between Days" .
 Wire - "Heartbeat" .
 My Chemical Romance - "Honey, This Mirror Isn't Big Enough For the Two Of Us" .

 So says Bill Fleckenstein of Fleckenstein Capital and "Contrarian Chronicles" fame.
 What's eating Bill anyway?
 Can't he just like, "go with the flow, man", relax and enjoy the ride?
 It seems that Fleckenstein recently had an opportunity to unwind and get away from all the day-to-day noise of the market, thereby granting him a little added perspecitve on the shape of things to come.
 Did he come back refreshed, relaxed, and ready to get with the program?
 Hell, no!
 In fact, Fleckenstein is even more convinced that the mania mindset is firmly entrenched among the speculating public and has spread out among a number of different areas.
 It is truly remarkable how reminiscent the current mindset is of the 1998-2000 stock mania, when every week would see hundreds of upward price-target revisions.
 Having said that, in my opinion the current psychology amongst so-called professionals is even loonier.
-In the previous mania, the bulk of the madness was concentr
+In the previous mania, the bulk of the madness was concentrated in

 I must have missed this article the first time they put it up at Dealbreaker.com , but I certainly got a kick out of it yesterday when they reposted it.
 Reporter Bess Levin is forced to make the morning commute into Greenwich, CT on assignment.
 Was there a story waiting to be uncovered or is this just penance for a greater crime?
 One morning, a few weeks back (let's say 4), I inadvertently placed a scotch on the rocks meant for DealBreaker publisher Elizabeth Spiers on DealBreaker editor John Carney's desk.
 John, who takes his scotch neat, flew off the handle and decided that the only punishment harsh enough, and befitting the crime, would be to send me on assignment to...CONNECTICUT.
 "The Metro-North train leaves Grand Central Station at SEVEN-THIRTY A.M.
 Make sure you're there early," he said, his voice booming.
 And what did we learn from this little adventure commute?
 See, "Pardon Me, But Might I Suggest Greenwich?" to get the whole scoop.

 Bloomberg reports that last month's stock sales by corporate executives exceeded purchases by the widest margin since 1987.
 Executives including Microsoft Corp.'s Bill Gates, Google Inc.'s Eric Schmidt and Kohl's Corp.'s William Kellogg in aggregate sold $63.18 of shares for every $1 they bought in November, an analysis by Bloomberg of data from the Washington Service showed.
 That's the highest since at least January 1987.
 Insider selling and buying are no longer the straightforward indicators they were once taken for.
 You now have company spokesmen putting a PR slant on the buying/selling action of important officers and executives.
 Sales of shares by a company officer could be chalked up to "diversification" or something as innocuous as funding for a charitable trust.
 Conversely, buying patterns of company shares can no longer be seen as a straightforward bet on a rise in the company stock.
-Oftentimes, the buying activity of company officers
+Oftentimes, the buying activity of company officers will b

 We've talked before about the environmental impact associated with biofuel production, an issue that tends to get glossed over in the rush to promote "renewable" energy sources.
 An article that appeared in today's Wall St. Journal, "Alternative-energy boom roils Asian environments" , examines the drawbacks of unsustainable palm oil production.
 An excerpt: Investors are pouring billions of dollars into "renewable" energy sources such as ethanol, biodiesel and solar power that promise to reduce the world's reliance on petroleum.
 But exploiting these alternatives may produce unintended environmental and economic consequences -- fallout that could offset many of the expected benefits.
 Here on the island of Borneo, a thick haze often encloses this city of 500,000 people.
-The cause: forest fires that have blazed across the island, some of which were set to clear land to produce palm oil -- a key ingredient in biodiesel, a clean-burning diesel f
+The cause: forest fires that have blazed across the island, some of which were set to clear land to produce palm oil -- a key ingredient in biodiesel, a clean-burning diesel fuel a

 I wanted to include an important article from csmonitor.com, entitled "Putin's Russia: better and worse" .
 Here's an excerpt: Hearing Yevgeny Butovsky and Antonina Vallik describe the state of their nation, one would think they live in two different countries.
 In fact, they share a home.
 "We are eating our future, and we are being too quiet about it," complains Mr. Butovsky, a successful private farm manager increasingly concerned by the autocratic political system built since President Vladimir Putin was elected in 2000.
 But for his homemaker wife, Ms. Vallik, those years have yielded a rise in living standards that has enabled her to widen the scope of her passion - taking in homeless pets.
 "Any regime is OK for me," she says.
 They're not the only ones having this discussion.
-The debate is rising in Russia, and around the world, over what kind of a state Putin has built, whether it's bearable for its population, and if it is safe
+The debate is rising in Russia, and around the world, over what kind of a state Putin has built, whether it's bearable for its population, and if it is safe to inves

 Good reading for a Sunday night.
 Here are some items you might enjoy.
 F rom December 1 Financial Times article on Oakland A's GM Billy Beane , the number-crunching baseball manager who served as the focus of Michael Lewis' book, Moneyball .
 Billy Beane is an unlikely speaker at an investment conference.
 The general manager of baseball’s Oakland Athletics looks, and speaks, like the professional athlete he once was – he is 6ft 4in tall, is still in excellent physical shape, boasts a healthy tan and speaks in relaxed tones.
 But at T. Rowe Price’s annual investment symposium in Baltimore last month, he took top billing over an array of investment analysts and historians, and kept his audience – mostly of fund managers and their clients – rapt with attention.
 Beane’s great contribution to baseball – he is quick to admit – has been to apply to it techniques that were first honed by investors on Wall Street.
-Now, to his evident enjoyment, Wall Street is interested by the lesso
+Now, to his evident enjoyment, Wall Street is interested by the lessons it c

 Lots of good info to share in this post, thought I'd roll it all up in one place, so here goes.
 (1) Solar power.
 If you're keeping an eye on the energy space, you may have heard a lot about the polysilicon shortage that's recently hit makers of solar panel equipment.
 If not, this passage from the FT article sums it up nicely: Polysilicon, used to make silicon chips and photovoltaic (solar) cells, is in short supply because of the voracious demand of the booming semi-conductor industry and the rapidly expanding solar sector.
 The latter has grown rapidly through large-scale government-backed solar programmes in Germany and Japan, and solar equipment now consumes about half the polysilicon produced.
 Having limited knowledge of the solar world, I had to wonder if there was a ready to launch alternative to the conventional, polysilicon-dependant photovoltaic equipment.
-I also had to ask myself if maybe it was the subsidized, "large-scale government-backed solar prog
+I also had to ask myself if maybe it was the subsidized, "large-scale government-backed solar programmes&